nextzen/nextzen.js/README.md

 ## MapzenJS

 ### Leaflet Plugin
 Mapzen JS is written as an extension of [Leaflet](http://leafletjs.com/), which means you have full access to Leaflet API through MapzenJS.
-You can check more details at [API](#API) section.
+You can check more details at [API](./#API) section.

 ### Getting Started

-Mapzen.js is available via the url below.
+Mapzen.js is available via urls below.
 ```
 https://mapzen.com/js/0.0.0/mapzen.js
 ```